Value Creation Strategy

 Fujikura Kasei’s production department has kept in step with market changes an d diverse customer needs from its flagship Sano Plant and production bases in and outside of Japan.
 Always with priority on safety, our company produces diverse products under a sophisticated quality control system, including coating materials, architectural coatings, conductive pastes, and acrylic resins.
 To ensure proper manufacturing work and quality value from the customer perspective, various management system certifications have been acquired, nam ely ISO 9001, IATF 16949 (electronic materials division), ISO 13485 (medical materials d epartment), ISO 14001, and ISO 45001.

-Review of the first year of the 11th mid-term management plan
+Review of the second year of the 11th mid-term management plan

 Policies under the mid-term management plan